 As a result, many carers become physically and mentally exhausted and spend little or no time doing the things they enjoy, such as pursuing hobbies and interests and spending time with family and friends.
 They become socially isolated which has a significant impact on their mental health and wellbeing.

-Many older carers also have existing physical health problems themselves and the demands of caring for a partner only serves to exasperate these issues.
+Many older carers also have existing physical health problems themselves and the demands of caring for a partner only serves to exacerbate these issues.
 As a result, carers often experience problems with both their physical and mental health and a large number of carers suffer from depression (54%) as well as feeling more anxious (77%) and more stressed (83%) because of their caring role.

 PARENT CARERS

-The project also supports parent carers who are looking after a child who have a life-threatening illness or a disability.
+The organisation also supports parent carers who are looking after a child who have a life-limiting illness or a disability.
 In these cases, they may often have had to give up employment to enable them to fulfil their caring role.
 As a result, the family are often on low income and face financial pressures as well as coping with demands of looking after a sick or disabled child.

 YOUNG CARERS

 The young carers we support are aged 5 to 18 years of age and have the responsibility of caring for their parent and/or siblings.
 Their caring role greatly impacts on their education as it is harder for them to study outside of school/college and many have attendance issues.
 It is also more difficult for them to take part in social activities both during and after school/college hours.
 As a result, they often become socially isolated, have fewer friends, suffer from low self-esteem and more likely to get bullied.
-The also have a higher tendency to self-harm and suffer from eating disorders.
+They also have a higher tendency to self-harm and suffer from eating disorders.
 In the long-term they have lower aspirations in regard to further education and employment.

 SOME STATISTICS (SOURCE THE CARERS TRUST)